Nigeria Engineers Registration (Amendment) Act 2018 Attracts International Interest

 Also, foreign engineering firms, engaged in Nigerian projects, are now required to establish their design office in Nigeria, and if work permit is required by a foreign engineer, then the foreign engineer must register with COREN and obtain appropriate licenses, including practicing licenses, as may be required.

-The Act makes it an offence for an unregistered/unlicensed engineering practitioner or organisation to offer engineering consultancy on Nigerian projects with the imposition of sanction upon conviction.
-If the offence relates to an unregistered organisation, the organisation will forfeit all proceeds of the transaction to the Federal Government of Nigeria.
+The Act makes it an offense for an unregistered/unlicensed engineering practitioner or organization to offer engineering consultancy on Nigerian projects with the imposition of sanction upon conviction.
+If the offense relates to an unregistered organization, the organization will forfeit all proceeds of the transaction to the Federal Government of Nigeria.
 In the case of an unlicensed engineering practitioner, he will be liable to a fine five times the annual fees of the license.

 The newly introduced amendment is laudable as it broadens the power of COREN to properly regulate engineering practice in Nigeria.
 The requirement for registration is designed to protect the public and raise the standard of services provided by engineers.
 It ensures that inexperienced or non-qualified engineers are not permitted to perform engineering work in Nigeria.
 If properly enforced, engineering services will be provided by registered professional engineers having the requisite skills and competence, thereby reducing incidence of engineering failure in projects executed in Nigeria.